collective/alm.solrindex/alm/solrindex/README.txt

 One ``SolrIndex`` can take the place of several ZCatalog indexes.
 In theory, you could replace all of the catalog indexes with just a single ``SolrIndex``.
-Dont do that yet, though, because this package needs more maturity before it's ready to take on that many responsibilities.
+Don't do that yet, though, because this package needs more maturity before it's ready to take on that many responsibilities.

 Furthermore, replacing all ZCatalog indexes might not be the right goal.
-ZCatalog indexes are underappreciated.
+ZCatalog indexes are under appreciated.
 ZCatalog indexes are built on the excellent transaction-aware object cache provided by ZODB.
 This gives them certain inherent performance advantages over network bound search engines like Solr.
 Any communication with Solr incurs a delay on